sfarazhaider/Regression-Modelling-for-Prediction-of-House-Prices/README.md

 sqft_lot15 : LotSize area in 2015(implies-- some renovations)

+# The Following are the Tasks of this project

 ****Question 1:****
-**Display the data types of each column using the attribute dtype, then take a screenshot and submit it, include your code in the image.**
+**Display the data types of each column using the attribute dtype**

 **Question 2:
-Drop the columns "id" and "Unnamed: 0" from axis 1 using the method drop(), then use the method describe() to obtain a statistical summary of the data.
-Take a screenshot and submit it, make sure the inplace parameter is set to True**
+Drop the columns "id" and "Unnamed: 0" from axis 1 using the method drop(), then use the method describe() to obtain a statistical summary of the data**

 **Question 3:
 Use the method value_counts to count the number of houses with unique floor values, use the method .to_frame() to convert it to a dataframe.**